nspsck/lcd_binding_micropython/README.md

 - [Future plans](#future-plans)

 ## Introduction
 This is a fork from Ibuque's lcd_binding_micropython specific for the RM67162 (Used in T-AMOLED S3).
 Original repo: [lcd_binding_micropython](https://github.com/lbuque/lcd_binding_micropython).

+This driver is based on [esp_lcd](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/lcd.html).

-The performance has been increased by more than 700%.
+The performance has been increased by more than 700% (only applies to the RM67162 driver).
 Now supports the newest Micropython using esp-idf v5.0.2.
 Currently halting the project, because Micropython will be updating the esp-idf version to suppport new esp32c6.

-This driver is based on [esp_lcd](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/lcd.html).

-Currently only some basic functions are supported.
-It will be compatible with [st7789_mpy](https://github.com/russhughes/st7789_mpy) in the future.
+- changed the program structure for more readability
+- added brightness control
+- fixed the initialization bug using tft_config.py

+To-DO:
+- Drawing functions: fill_rect, rect, fill_cirlce, cirlce, pixel, line, vline, hline
+- Fontsupport: bitmap fonts
+- png support

 ## Features